MCMLXXXV/heart-star/README.md

 Story
 -------------------------------------------------------------------------------

 >   Two friends want to reach the same place together but they have a little
 >   problem: They live in completely different worlds!
-Help the friends reach the
+Help the friends reach
-> common goal while swapping between the red and blue world.
-While the friends
+>   the common goal while swapping between the red and blue world.
+While the
-> might not be able to see each others worlds, they can still interact by
+>   friends might not be able to see each others worlds, they can still
-> serving as a platform or carrying each other.
+>   interact by serving as a platform or carrying each other.

-Motivations and Objectives
+Project Motivation and Objective
 -------------------------------------------------------------------------------

 'Heart Star' is a Flash game, designed and created using the game authoring software Stencyl.

-For learning purposes, I took the opportunity and wrote this HTML/JavaScript port, using [Phaser][phsr].
+For educational purposes, I took the opportunity and wrote this HTML/JavaScript port, using [Phaser][phsr].

 This port is a remake of the Ludum Dare version, aiming to be accurate as the